 - Accounting principles If feasible, use U.S. Generally Accepted Accounting Principles (U.S. GAAP) to complete Form BE-15 unless you are requested to do otherwise by a specific instruction.
-References in the instructions to Financial Accounting Standards Board Accounting Standards Codification Topics are referred to as "FASB ASC." - U.S. affiliate's 2018 fiscal year The affiliate's financial reporting year that had an ending date in calendar year 2018. - Consolidated reporting A U.S. affiliate must file on a fully consolidated domestic U.S. basis, including in the consolidation ALL U.S. business enterprises proceeding down each ownership chain whose voting securities are more than 50 percent owned by the U.S. business enterprise above.
-Consolidation rules are found in instruction IV.2 starting on page 17.
+References in the instructions to Financial Accounting Standards Board Accounting Standards Codification Topics are referred to as "FASB ASC." - U.S. affiliate's 2019 fiscal year The affiliate's financial reporting year that had an ending date in calendar year 2019. - Consolidated reporting A U.S. affiliate must file on a fully consolidated domestic U.S. basis, including in the consolidation ALL U.S. business enterprises proceeding down each ownership chain whose voting securities are more than 50 percent owned by the U.S. business enterprise above.
+Consolidation rules are found in instruction IV.2 starting on page 17. - Rounding Report currency amounts in U.S. dollars rounded to thousands (omitting 000).

-Bil.
-Mil.
-Thous.
-Dols Do not enter amounts in the shaded portions of each item.
-Example - If amount is \$1.334.891.00 report as: 1 335 000
+Do not enter amounts in the shaded portions of each item.

+Example If amount is \$1,334,891.00 report as: